Great Lakes Valley Conference: Former associate members

-Former associate members of the GLVC include four public and four private institutions.
+Former associate members of the GLVC include four public and five private institutions.
 Years listed in this table reflect calendar years.
 For fall sports, the calendar year of departure is the year after the last season of competition.
 For spring sports, the calendar year of arrival precedes the first season of competition.
 (NOTE: This list does not include the former associate members—Southwest Baptist, Upper Iowa, and Lincoln—that eventually became full members; the former full member—Kentucky Wesleyan—that became an associate member; or Davenport, a former GLVC associate in two sports that rejoined the conference in a third sport.)